daisybio/namco/README.md

 ### Test dataset

-We provide test datasets including ASV table, Metadata file, fasta sequence and phylogentic tree (https://github.com/biomedbigdata/namco/tree/master/app/R/testdata) to test the Namco.
-You can use these input files as template to create your own
+We provide a test dataset, which includes an ASV table, Metadata file, fasta sequences and the phylogentic tree (https://github.com/biomedbigdata/namco/tree/master/app/R/testdata) to test Namco.
+You can use these input files as template to create your own.

 ### Citation